 The butterfly trees are also a highlight, but often a little anticlimactic.
 The easiest way to see them is at the Butterfly Grove Inn, at 1073 Lighthouse Avenue.
 The whole story is very amazing, but seeing them hang onto the trees doesn't look like much.
 It's subtle, but curious how it's possible that they come back to this same spot year-after-year, generation-after-generation.

 If the tide is out, exploring tide pools in Pacific Grove is a great pastime.
 There are a few miles along Sunset Blvd that run all the way to Asilomar Beach.

 There are a variety of places to spend the night in Pacific Grove as well as Monterey.
-PG as the locals call it is quiet, with almost no night life.
-Most of The Peninsula is a bit on the sleepy side; so after and a nightcap, I'd recommend calling it a night and plan to get up early and have breakfast at First Awakenings almost on Cannery Row.
+PG, as the locals call it, is quiet, with almost no night life.
+Most of the Peninsula is a bit on the sleepy side; so after a nightcap, I'd recommend calling it a night and plan to get up early and have breakfast at First Awakenings almost on Cannery Row.
 I'm sure there are other good places, but we've been going there for years and it's always a hit.

 After lunch or dinner, drive around the water and keep staying to the west or right side.
 You'll pass by a lot of places to stop and photograph, walk on a white sand beach or just sit and watch the waves, rocks and birds.